Peyrusse-le-Roc

 Peyrusse-le-Roc ([peʁys lə ʁɔk]; Peirussa) is a commune in the Aveyron department in southern France.

 The Château Inférieur is a ruined castle which was taken by the English in 1163 and occupied by Simon de Montfort.

+The architectural heritage of the commune includes seven buildings protected under the historical monument act (France): the hospital of the English, registered in 1992, the covered market, registered in 1992, the Synagogue of Peyrusse-le-Roc, registered in 1992, the porte de la Barbacane (Barbican gate), listed in 1993, the Notre-Dame-de-Laval church, listed in 1995, the Château Inférieur, listed in 1995, and the château de La Caze (Peyrusse), registered in 2018.